ldclabs/token-listing/README.md

-# Tokenlist.ing (WIP)
+# TokenList.ing (WIP)

-Tokenlist.ing is a comprehensive multi-chain token infrastructure built on the Internet Computer (ICP).
+TokenList.ing is a comprehensive multi-chain token infrastructure built on the Internet Computer (ICP).
 Designed to serve EVM and Solana ecosystems, it provides permanent on-chain metadata storage to eliminate centralization risks, alongside a suite of tools for token minting and DAO governance.
 Launching first is our Continuous Clearing Auction (CCA) Launchpad, a next-generation protocol for fair price discovery and community distribution.

 ## About Us